ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/failoverstrategy.md

 ## Failover Strategy

-A `FailoverStrategy` defines if and how many times should ReactiveMongo retry a database operation (query, insertion, command, etc.) that failed for the following reasons:
+A `FailoverStrategy` defines if and how many times ReactiveMongo should retry the operations (DB resolution, query, insertion, command, etc.) that could fail for the following reasons.

-- the entire node set is not available (probably because of a network failure)
+- The entire node set is not available (probably because of a network failure).
-- the primary is not available, preventing to run write operations and consistent reads
+- The primary is not available, preventing to run write operations and consistent reads.
-- the operation could not be done because of a credentials problem (e.g. the application is not yet logged on to the database)
+- The operation could not be done because of a credentials problem (e.g. the application is not yet logged on to the database).

 The other causes (business errors, normal database errors, fatal errors, etc.) are not handled.

-`FailoverStartegy` is a case class defined as follows:

-{% highlight scala %}
-package api

-import scala.concurrent.duration._

-/**
- * A failover strategy for sending requests.
- *
- * @param initialDelay the initial delay between the first failed attempt and the next one.
- * @param retries the number of retries to do before giving up.
- * @param delayFactor a function that takes the current iteration and returns a factor to be applied to the initialDelay.
- */
-case class FailoverStrategy(
-  initialDelay: FiniteDuration = 500 milliseconds,
-  retries: Int = 5,
-  delayFactor: Int => Double = n => 1)
-{% endhighlight %}

 The default `FailoverStrategy` retries 5 times, with 500 ms between each attempt.

-Let's say that we want to define a `FailoverStrategy` that waits more time before a new attempt:
+Let's say that we want to define a `FailoverStrategy` that waits more time before a new attempt.

 {% highlight scala %}
 import scala.concurrent.duration._